 Two methods, ACF and CaIIT, have been recalibrated to the "native" g-r system, instead of making use of calibration on B-V, which required application of an uncertain transformation in color space.
-The ANNRR approach, which also tended to under-estimate metallicity for near-solar metallicity stars, has been re-trained on the SDSS/SEGUE spectra with improved stellar parameters, resulting in a better determination of the metallicity for metal-rich stars.
+The ANNRR approach, which also tended to underestimate metallicity for near-solar metallicity stars, has been retrained on the SDSS/SEGUE spectra with improved stellar parameters, resulting in a better determination of the metallicity for metal-rich stars.
 Moreover, a neural network approach, based solely on noise-added synthetic spectra, has also been introduced.
 There remains a tendency for the SSPP to assign slightly higher metallicities for stars with [Fe/H] < -2.7.
-This offset is presently being calibrated out, and will be corrected in SEGUE-2; see below.
+This offset is presently being calibrated out and will be corrected in SEGUE-2; see below.
 For more detailed descriptions of individual methods of the SSPP, we refer the interested reader to Lee et al. (2008a).

-Additionally, the pipeline now identifies cool main sequence stars of low metallicity (late-K and M subdwarfs).
+Additionally, the pipeline now identifies cool main-sequence stars of low metallicity (late-K and M subdwarfs).
 The stars are assigned metallicity classes and spectral subtypes following the classification system of Lépine et al. (2007).
-Cool and ultra-cool subdwarfs are classified as subdwarfs (sdK, sdM), extreme subdwarfs (esdK, esdM), and ultrasubdwarfs (usdK, usdM) in order of decreasing metal content.
-The classification is based on the absolute and relative values of the TiO and CaH molecular bandstrengths, and derived from fits to K-M dwarf and K-M subdwarf spectral templates.
+Cool and ultracool subdwarfs are classified as subdwarfs (sdK, sdM), extreme subdwarfs (esdK, esdM), and ultrasubdwarfs (usdK, usdM) in order of decreasing metal content.
+The classification is based on the absolute and relative values of the TiO and CaH molecular band strengths, and derived from fits to K-M dwarf and K-M subdwarf spectral templates.

 A number of open and globular clusters have been observed photometrically and spectroscopically with the SDSS instruments to evaluate the performance of the SSPP (Lee et al. 2008b).
 In addition, high-resolution spectra have been obtained for about 100 field stars included in the SDSS, and used to expand the SSPP checks over a wider parameter space (Allende Prieto et al. 2008a).
-These high-resolution observations have also been used to assess the precision of the SDSS radial velocities at the bright end of the SDSS spectroscopic range, and to set the zero-point of the stellar radial velocity pipeline, as described in § 6.2.